Herbertkartel/alx-higher_level_programming/0x00-python-hello_world/README.md

-A shell script that runs a pyhton script
+A python script that prints